Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 There’s a wide range of cooling mattress toppers to choose from — copper-infused, gel-infused memory foam, ventilated memory foam, CoolMax, bamboo, and even wool.

-The idea of sleeping on top of wool sounds hot but, in fact, wool has impressive temperature-regulating properties.
+The idea of sleeping on top of wool may sound hot but, in fact, wool has impressive temperature-regulating properties.

 It can help you feel warmer in the winter and cooler in the summer.

-A top-of-the-line mattress topper is the ChiliPad Cube Cooling and Warming Mattress Pad which circulates cooled or heated water to keep you comfortable all year.
+A top-of-the-line mattress topper is the Chilipad Cooling System which circulates cooled or heated water to keep you comfortable all year.

-This dual-zone pad lets you and your partner each choose your sleep temperature anywhere from a nippy 55°F to a toasty 110°F.
+This dual-zone pad lets you and your partner each choose your sleep temperature anywhere from a nippy 55°F to a toasty 115°F.

 Two Questionable Ways to Cool Your Bed

-One of the worst ideas to keep cool that I’ve read about is to put your sheets in the freezer.
+One of the worst ways to keep cool is to put your sheets in the freezer.

 You’d better be quick because by the time you’ve made your bed, the sheets will no longer be cool and you’ll be hotter.